 I love pop-rocks.
 I remember chuckling to myself when I first had them at Andre in 2011; he had stuffed them in his “pop-corn”.
 After I finished the lolly, I was using the stick to gather more pop-rocks to eat, like a more useless anteater tongue.
 The smoke from the rosemary chocolate lolly was a nice throwback to the smoked egg.

 Two things stand out.
 It appears that mushrooms are a specialty of Chef Royer, which is great because I love mushrooms.
 Can’t get enough of them.
 Another is the salt-kick for sorbets, a trick that was used twice with great effect, once to rescue a flatlining dish, the second to accent a great one.

-When the Michelin Guide for Singapore is published, I expect Jaan to get at least two stars.
-It has a shot at three.
+When the Michelin Guide for Singapore is published, I expect Jaan to get two stars.
 The mushroom tea, Obsiblue prawn ‘shell’, and smoked egg will live in the memory.
 I expect to return soon.

 Price paid: 209/pax

 Memory: Mushroom tea, Obsiblue prawn tartare, smoked egg, stuffed brie.